Censorship in Israel: Gaza war and Al Jazeera law

-Iran–Israel war
+Twelve-Day War

 Media restrictions in Israel were further intensified after Iranian missile strikes in June 2025 that resulted in the deaths of 28 individuals.
-Israel has acknowledged that it experienced over 50 missile strikes during the 12-day conflict with Iran; however, the full extent of the damage may remain unknown due to stringent press limitations.
+Israel has acknowledged that it experienced over 50 missile strikes during the Twelve-Day War with Iran; however, the full extent of the damage may remain unknown due to stringent press limitations.
 As stated by the Israeli government press office, any broadcast originating from a "war zone or missile strike site," particularly in proximity to military installations and oil refineries, necessitates written authorization from the military censor.
 Throughout the conflict with Iran, foreign journalists in Israel were prohibited from filming locations affected by Iranian missile attacks.

+2026 Iran war

+During the 2026 Iran War between Israel and Iran, the Israeli military censor imposed strict restrictions on both domestic and international media coverage.
+Journalists were prohibited from publishing detailed information about Iranian missile impacts, defensive interceptor locations, and certain images or footage that could be considered operationally sensitive.
+The censorship body required media outlets to submit content for review before publication, thereby limiting real‑time reporting and the release of certain visual material.

 Censorship of Palestinian press

 Before the Oslo Accords, Israeli police and government controlled the Palestinian territories, censoring access to books and information for Palestinians.
 By 1991, some 10,000 books were banned, along with fax machines, and a number of phone lines had been cut.
 In addition, publications of content considered "politically significant" in the West Bank was prohibited, and Arab publications were prevented from being distributed.